-Also referred to as fingerprinting, probabilistic attribution is a mobile attribution technique often used in conjunction with deterministic methods in order to recognize a mobile device, laptop, or browser device.
-Deterministic methods, such as cookies or advertising identifiers (IDFA, GAID), use a unique identifier associated with a device, whereas probabilistic methods rely on collecting behavioral and other user agent data and then attempting to match it with other records.
-The data collected to perform probabilistic attribution includes a user’s IP address, operating system, mobile hardware, web browser, and more.
+Probabilistic attribution is a mobile attribution technique sometimes used on Android devices in conjunction with deterministic methods in order to recognize a mobile device, laptop, or browser device.
+Deterministic methods, such as cookies on the web or advertising identifiers like the GAID on Android, use a unique identifier associated with a device, whereas probabilistic methods rely on collecting behavioral and other user agent data and then attempting to match it with other records.

 Since probabilistic attribution relies on trying to match device data with a user database, this technique is typically less accurate and is used as a fallback when a deterministic identifier is unavailable.
 In addition, the data collected for probabilistic attribution, such as the user’s IP address, changes much more frequently than a device identifier, which means that probabilistic attribution has a shorter attribution lookback period than deterministic attribution.
 Specifically, the accuracy of correctly identifying a device decays exponentially after 24 hours, so this is the typical cutoff period for the probabilistic attribution lookback window.